Can Fish Oil Cause Constipation?

 How It Helps

-Does fish oil help with constipation?
-Fish oil is often suggested to pregnant women and anyone, in general, suffering from constipation.
-This is because the oil helps in lubrication.
-The omega 3 fatty acids also help in reducing inflammation that can be caused due to prolonged constipation.
+Fish oil may be suggested to pregnant women and anyone, in general, suffering from constipation.
+Some believe the oil helps in lubrication of the colon and ease the passage of food, though more research is warranted in this regard.
+The omega 3 fatty acids also help in reducing the associated inflammation.
 Thus, all problems related to constipation are also addressed if you take fish oil supplements.

 Apart from relief from constipation, fish oil also treats several other symptoms.
 Other benefits include: